Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 South Carlsbad State Beach

-Hang cliffside for epic views and catch some rays swimming, surfing, picnicking.
+Hang cliffside for epic views and catch some rays while swimming, surfing, and picnicking.

 View of two dogs on a beach high chair enjoying the view

-My pup and friends pup enjoying the campground’s beach high chairs
+My pup and friend’s pup are enjoying the campground’s beach high chairs

-South Carlsbad State Beach is just a few minutes drive from Carlsbad Village.
-The beach is fairly remote so it’s a great choice if you’re looking for less-crowded beach activities.
+South Carlsbad State Beach is just a short drive from Carlsbad Village.
+The beach is fairly remote, so it’s a great choice if you’re looking for less-crowded beach activities.

-Also, right above the beach is a great campground with the fantastic Campstore – San Diego’s only bluff-top bar and restaurant.
-They often feature live music!
+Also, right above the beach is a great campground with a fantastic place: The Camp Store.
+It’s San Diego’s only bluff-top bar and restaurant, and often features live music!

 Robert Frazee State Beach

-Avoid the crowds with extra space for outdoor activities.
+Avoid the crowds at one of the best beaches in the area with extra space for outdoor activities.

 View of people playing beach volleyball in Robert Frazee State Beach